okaram/AndroidPeru/layouts.md

 ##Challenges
 1. Combining LinearLayouts create a layout for a calculator, with a TextView at the top, and the corresponding buttons.
 2. Create a similar layout, but now with a TableLayout
-3. Look at the form you created previously; can you do it with a RelativeLayout ?
+3. Look at the form you created previously (for the widgets); can you do it with a RelativeLayout ?